balljul/linux-configs/cheatsheets/cli_editors.md

 <a name="vi-command"></a>
 #### Command mode
-The command mode can be accessed by
+The command mode can be accessed by typing `:` in the normal mode.
+In command mode you can do commands for saving a file and more:
+- `:w` => write contents / save file
+- `:q` => quit / exit the editor

 <a name="vi-visual"></a>
 #### Visual Mode